jannegpriv/OpenHAB-binding-SMHIv2/README.md

 A SMHI weather binding for OpenHab supporting [SMHI API PMP2g](http://www.smhi.se/klimatdata/ladda-ner-data/api-for-pmp-dokumentation-1.76980).
-This binding is based on the work made by Mattias Markehed on https://github.com/ibaton/OpenHAB-binding-SMHI with some quite big code changes including support for latest API version and also configuration for tour home position in openhab.cfg.
+This binding is based on the work made by Mattias Markehed on https://github.com/ibaton/OpenHAB-binding-SMHI with some quite big code changes including support for latest API version and also configuration for your home position in openhab.cfg.
 The number of queries needed have also been optimized using cached results per position.

 For installation of the binding, please see [Wiki](https://github.com/openhab/openhab/wiki/Bindings).